numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/windowing/accumulator.md

 ### How windows are closed (internal EOF)

-Accumulator windows are closed by numaflow-core, **not** by the user-defined function.
+Accumulator windows are closed by numaflow-core, **not** by the user-defined function (similar to other reduce operations).
 A window is closed once the watermark advances past the latest event time seen for that key plus the configured [`timeout`](#timeout) — in other words, once the key has been inactive for `timeout`, as measured against the watermark.
 (As described under [`timeout`](#timeout), this is why the watermark must keep progressing: a stalled watermark can keep a window open